yoriiis/step-manager/.github/ISSUE_TEMPLATE/bug.md

 #### Pollsr

-What version of the project does this occur with?
+What version of `StepManager` does this occur with?

 #### Browsers